JayGaba/markdown-cv/src/content/05-hobby.md

 ### Music

-- helps me unwind and relax, or get into the right zone when needed.
+- Helps me unwind and relax, or get into the right zone when needed.

 ### Gaming